Particle and thermal transport through one dimensional topological systems via Lindblad formalism: Results and discussions

 The thermal current has the opposite sign of the particle current in this case.
 Actually, the thermal and particle currents of the SSH model are proportional to each other.
 Since the SSH model only involves the nearest neighbor hopping and the baths only couple to the fist and last sites, one may expect the only nonzero correlations occur between nearest-neighboring sites.
 This is indeed the case for the SSH model because numerically we find that Im$\ep{\dc_j c_{j+2}}=0$.
 Therefore, \be J_t=-i\bar{w}\mu\ep{\dc_j c_{j+1}-\dc_{j+1}c_j}=-\mu J_p. \ee Since we choose a positive value of $\mu$, the thermal current $J_t$ is opposite to the particle current $J_p$.
-Importantly, the relation shows that the thermal and particle currents have opposite signs if the carrier is particle-like ($\mu >0$) but the same sign if the carrier is hole-like ($\mu<0$).
-This is because higher $T$ and positive $\mu$ leads to a lower density in the bath according to the Fermi statistics and attracts particles there, causing the opposite signs between the thermal and particle currents.
+The relation shows that the thermal and particle currents have opposite signs if $\mu >0$ but the same sign if $\mu<0$.
+This is because higher $T$ and positive $\mu$ leads to a lower density in the bath according to the Fermi statistics~\eqref{eq-Nres} that attracts particles but sends out heat, causing the opposite signs between the thermal and particle currents.

-To understand how the band topology affects the thermal and particle currents, we will focus on the current through the system in the steady state and concentrate on the case where the baths only couple to the first and last sites of the system with $n=1$ because the exact solutions can be obtained.
+To understand how the band topology affects the thermal and particle currents, we will focus on the exact solution of the current through the system in the steady state.
 In the upper left panel of Figure \ref{Jt-SSH}, we plot the steady-state thermal current at the center of system as a function of $w_2$ with fixed $w_1=1$.
 As $w_2$ decreases from $1$ to zero, the inter-cell hopping is always smaller than the intra-cell hopping, and the system stays in the non-topological regime.
 One can see the thermal current decreases with $w_2$ as the bandwidth shrinks.
 The curve is slightly curved upward.
 Similarly, in the upper right panel of Figure \ref{Jt-SSH}, we fix $w_2=1$ and decrease $w_1$ from $1$ to zero.
 In this case, the inter-cell hopping is always larger than the intra-cell hopping, and the system stays in the topological regime.
 The thermal current $J_t$ also decreases with $w_1$ but slightly curved downward, implying that it decreases faster than the non-topological case.